 The “I Love New York” logo design is so ubiquitous that many believe that it resides squarely in the public domain for any/all to use.
-As it turns out, that is not the case.
-In fact, the logo – which was designed by Milton Glaser, a legendary graphic designer, in the late 1970s – is a registered trademark owned by the New York State Department of Economic Development.
+This is, of course, not the case.
+In fact, the logo – which was designed by Milton Glaser, a legendary graphic designer, in the late 1970s – is a registered trademark (for use on things like apparel, footwear, and bags) owned by the New York State Department of Economic Development.
 In 1977, William S. Doyle, the New York Deputy Commissioner enlisted a team of advertisers to help rebrand the state, and in particular, the city, in light of enduring strife.
-Among that group was Glaser, who – piggybacking on the slogan created by advertising executives Mary Wells Lawrence and Charlie Moss – came up with the now-widely famous “I Love New York” logo.
+Among that group was Mr. Glaser, who – making use of the slogan created by advertising executives Mary Wells Lawrence and Charlie Moss, who were behind the overarching “I Love New York” campaign – came up with the now-widely-famous “I Love New York” logo.

 In the early 1970s, New York was in a deep state of decline.
 The state was virtually bankrupt, resulting in the disruption of a number of services in New York City, including school closures and cuts to the police force.
 Crime was on a steady rise, and widespread usage of crack – the less expensive and more addictive derivative of cocaine – began to spread, resulting in an epidemic within the city and beyond.
 The Son of Sam murders were splashed across national headlines, and the city was largely viewed as a corrupt and unsafe place.
 Even President Gerald Ford seemed to wash his hands of New York, vowing to veto any bailout approved by Congress.
 To make matters even worse, New York garbage collectors went on strike in 1975, so trashed piled up and the air began to smell.